TianpeiLuke/nlp-pipeline/slipbox/developer_guide/creation_process.md

 ### 5. Create the Step Builder

-Implement the builder that creates the SageMaker step:
+Implement the builder that creates the SageMaker step, using the `@register_builder` decorator:

 **Create New File**: `src/pipeline_steps/builder_your_new_step.py`